-Pull the plate forward until the front wheels clear the laser arm then angle the plate up until the the wheels are in line with the rail.
-Release the plate – it should grasp the rail firmly.
+Pull the plate forward until the front wheels clear the laser arm, then angle the plate up until the wheels are in line with the rail.
+Release the plate.
+It should firmly grasp the rail.

-The next step is to put the driver belt back on both left and right sides of the laser arm.
+Next, you'll re-attach the driver belt to the left and right sides of the laser arm.

 Pick up the right side of the belt

-Make sure the belt is not twisted.
+Make sure the belt is not twisted or inside-out.
 The outside of the belt should be smooth and the inside should have ridges.

-Hook the belt onto the pulley on the right on the underside of the laser arm
+Hook the belt onto the pulley located on the laser arm's right underside.

 Attach the belt on the left side of the laser arm

-Using your left hand, set the belt on the front half of the motor (the silver piece on the left hand side below the laser arm) and support it with your fingers by placing them under the motor.
+Using your left hand, set the belt on the front half of the motor (the silver piece on the left-hand side below the laser arm).
+Use your fingers to support it by placing them under the motor.
 The belt will not be fully on the motor.
 Use your left thumb and fingers to clamp the belt firmly in place and apply pressure.